CausalTables.jl

 Distributions.Normal{Float64}(μ=5.0, σ=1.0)

-functions that extracts the true conditional mean and variance of a specific variable the CausalTable.
-One can apply this to an "intervened" version of data to obtain the conditional mean of the outcome under intervention.
+that extract the true conditional mean, variance, and (generalized) propensity score of a specific variable the CausalTable.
+One can apply this to an "intervened" version of data to obtain functionals of the outcome under intervention:

 Y_mean = conmean(scm, data_intervened, :Y)